 Receive data from webhook trigger let’s you handle any HTTP request to complete an automation.
+This trigger works for Logged-in and Anonymous automations both.

 When you add a new trigger, you can find the receive data from webhook trigger under the AutomatorWP integration.